How to save money for travel (and stay motivated)

 Try to be as exact as possible, but focus on the expenses that you incur every month or on some other regular basis.
 What is on that list that you could do without?
 Do you have a monthly subscription for a TV service you never watch?
 Gym membership you barely use?
 Splurging on digital downloads you could do without?
 Are you spending more on entertainment and eating out than you thought?
 Try to remove the less-than-crucial expenses from your list.
 Congratulations, you have a budget!

-Now, if you add up all those expenses and subtract that total from your income, how much is left over?
+Now, if you add up all the crucial expenses and subtract that total from your income, how much is left over?
 If you're ambitious, that could be how much you save every month.
 Maybe you could save even more than that, if no unexpected expenses popped up to eat your money and you work consistently to cut back.
 Use that figure to set a monthly target of how much you'd like to save.
 Now you have a goal to work towards.

 Pay your savings out first